 You may think analytics and measuring data is overwhelming, and as a home builder, you may even shy away from looking at the marketing numbers.
 However, the data tells a story of how you can generate more leads.
-Let’s take a look at a few common inbound strategies, how you can measure them, and how to create better plans in the future based on the data.
+Let’s take a look at a few common inbound marketing strategies, how you can measure them, and how to create better plans in the future based on the data.

 Blogs are relevant because they bring traffic to your website through organic search which helps you rank higher in Google, but for this method to be successful, you need to be writing about the content your viewers want to read about.
 This is where your metrics come in.
 By regularly viewing your blog posts analytics, you can see which blogs are performing well and which you may need to revamp.